IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 #### 3.71.6.4 SAML Token Option

-TBD:
+To use a SAML Bearer Assertion as an authorization grant, the Authorization Client SHALL perform the access token request with the value of the "grant_type" parameter set to "urn:ietf:params:oauth:grant-type:saml2-bearer" [RFC 7522, Section 2.1].

-Authorization Clients and Authorization Server claiming conformance with the SAML Token Option shall comply with the SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants [RFC 7522] rules for issuing and using SAML assertions and tokens.
-All of the SAML attributes in Table X.X.X shall be supported.
-The SAML assertion contents shall comply with XUA SAML assertion rules (see ITI TF-2b:3.40).
+Authorization and Resource Server actors claiming conformance with the SAML Token Option shall comply with the *SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants* [RFC 7522] rules for issuing and using SAML 2.0 assertions as access token.
+The SAML 2.0 assertion content shall comply with XUA SAML assertion rules (see ITI TF-2b:3.40).

-TBD from [RFC 7522, Section 2.1]:
-To use a SAML Bearer Assertion as an authorization grant, the client uses an access token request as defined in Section 4 of the OAuth Assertion Framework [RFC7521] with the following specific parameter values and encodings.
-The value of the "grant_type" parameter is "urn:ietf:params:oauth:grant-type:saml2-bearer".

 #### 3.71.6.5 Scope